DNO Connection — G98 & G99 Routes

 Stage 1: Pre-installation desk check

-Before signing contract, we run a desk-based check that the proposed system fits within G98 thresholds: total kW under 100, kW per phase under 17, supply phasing matches design, MPAN active, no known network constraint at the postcode.
+Before signing contract, we run a desk-based check of which route the project takes: a system at or below 16 A per phase (~3.68 kW single-phase / ~11 kW three-phase) qualifies for G98 connect-and-notify; anything larger — which means almost every commercial array — is scoped for the G99 fast-track or full G99 route instead.
+We also confirm supply phasing matches the design, the MPAN is active, and no known network constraint exists at the postcode.
 This stage is built into our quote process — no charge, no separate step.

 Stage 2: Inverter type-test verification